 In the first few months, you’ll feel like having a 9-5 job is way easier.
 It is why many quit and abandon the opportunity.

 But if you decide to go on with it and keep up the good and hard work, you’ll eventually succeed.
 It will prove to be one of the hardest, but most rewarding choices of your life.
-It will also turn into a solid income you can be sure of in the long run.
+It will also turn into a reliable income you can be sure of in the long run.

 How to Get Started on the Right Path of Freelancing